cydea/privacy-policy/privacy.md

 We may share testimonial information with other potential and existing clients.

 ### How we store your information
 Your information is securely stored in our Customer Relationship Management (CRM) system that is hosted within the European Union.
-It is accessed from, and therefore copies may temporarily be stored on devices within, the United Kingdom.
+It is accessed from, and therefore copies may temporarily be stored on devices within, the United Kingdom (where we are based) or from those same devices in other countries where we are traveling to for short periods of time (e.g. to conferences).

 We keep potential client data for 24 months from last contact or activity.
 We keep existing client data for 36 months from last contact or activity.